 ✓ Sun block and lip balm.

-- 4 days/3 nights backpacking in Grand Gulch canyon (entering Kane Gulch, exiting Bullet canyon)
+4 days/3 nights backpacking in Grand Gulch canyon system

-- All transfers to and from La Plata County airport, if necessary
+Transfers to and from Durango airport, if necessary

 While in town, we will eat at wonderful restaurants in Durango.
 On the trail, your guides will prepare delicious meals each day!
 Traditional trail snacks are also provided, but you are welcome to bring some of your favorites, if you prefer.
 We know that well-fed hikers are happy hikers and we aim to please!
 Special dietary considerations can usually be accommodated.